SFS2X Docs / DevelopmentBasics / room-architecture

 » Server-side Extension

 A server side Extension can be dynamically plugged into the Room upon creation.
 This enables the developer to attach custom logic to the Room and control its usage.
-Typically this is used for running games, enabling advanced modertation controls, filtering messages and tons more.
+Typically this is used for running games, enabling advanced moderation controls, filtering messages and tons more.

 » The Room fine-tuning settings

-» Permissions and events
+» Permissions and Events

 - USER_ENTER_EVENT: toggles the notification of a new user joining the Room (default is true)